TranThangBin/.dotfiles/README.md

 nix --extra-experimental-features "nix-command flakes" run home-manager/master -- switch --flake $HOME/.dotfiles --impure
 ```

-For follow up rebuild you only need to use `home-manager switch` since I have alias the target file part
+For follow up rebuild you only need to use `home-manager switch --impure` since I have alias the target file part

 > [!NOTE]
 >